AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Final_Report.md

 Because water pressure decreases in shallower depths, building a reactor at a certain height will minimize pressure, and as a result, minimize gas solubility.

 Another factor that influences the pressure difference between the reactor and the vent is that of *head loss*; head loss corresponds to energy lost due to friction, which in turn depends on material properties of the piping [(CodeCogs, 2012)](http://www.codecogs.com/library/engineering/fluid_mechanics/pipes/head_loss/pipe-head-loss.php).
 In this case, the relevant piping is the effluent pipe through which water exits the reactor and passes into the vent.
-Head loss is dependent on tubing parameters according to the following equation [(Weber-Shirk)](https://courses.cit.cornell.edu/cee4540/pdf/Flow%20Control%20and%20Measurement.pdf).
+Head loss is dependent on tubing parameters according to the following equation [(Brown, 2000)](https://bae.okstate.edu/faculty-sites/Darcy/DarcyWeisbach/Darcy-WeisbachEq.htm).

 #### Equation 4